glennzelgonda/FINAL-PROJECT-IN-ACP/README.md

 **Future Enhancement**✨
 1. Implement real-time responder tracking via external APIs.
-2. Tracking the real-timr location of the user for accurate emergency tracking.
+2. Tracking the real-time location of the user for accurate emergency tracking.
 3. Implement SMS or email notifications for the user's emergency contacts and responders with the user's details and location.
 4. Create a separate dashboard for emergency responders to view real-time data, prioritize cases, and communicate with users directly.
+5. Add a sign-up/log-in

 <div align= "center">